Frequently asked questions.

 What types of concerns are appropriate for the Saturday morning walk-in clinic?

-The Saturday morning clinic is a walk-in only service for our established patients only that is typically available on Saturday from 8:00AM to 12:00PM.
+The Saturday morning clinic is a walk-in only service for our established patients only that is available on Saturday from 8:00AM to 12:00PM during the cold and flu season (November to April).
 It is a first-come first-served clinic that is intended to be for acute and focused office visits only (such as minor acute illness or injury).
 The doctor on call for the weekend and/or one of our PAs/our NP staff this clinic.
 Appointments are not made in advance for the Saturday morning walk-in clinic.

 NOTE: Our lab and x-ray services are not available during the Saturday morning clinic.